bbortt/owl/README.md

 # Installation

 Once downloaded you need to initialize the hook and create a configuration.
-Follow the steps below, and you will be good to go in seconds!

-## Scripts

-### Automated

-Add `@bbortt/owl` and `@bbortt/owl-autoinstall` at the same time.
-The `postinstall` script in the second package will take care of installing the scripts in `.owl`.

-### Manual

 Add `@bbortt/owl` via `npm` or `yarn` and execute the installation command in order to set up the hooks:

 ```shell
 owl install
 ```

+## For Future use

+Add `"prepare": "node projects/core/src install",` to your `scripts`, so future users will have Owl automatically installed.

 ## Initialization